 Sleep is a power-saving state that allows a computer to quickly resume full-power operation (typically within several seconds) when you want to start working again.
 Putting your computer into the sleep state is like pausing a DVD player; the computer immediately stops what it’s doing and is ready to start again when you want to resume working.

-Require password on wakeup
+Make Windows require a password on wakeup

 This post assumes that you have gone through the Power & Sleep settings of your Windows 10 System settings and set your computer to Sleep after a period of inactivity.

-Here under Require Sign in, you will see a If you’ve been away, when should Windows require you to sign in setting.
+Here, under Require Sign in, you will see a If you’ve been away, when should Windows require you to sign in setting.

 The drop-down menu will offer you two options – Never and When PC wakes from sleep.